Little One: Chapter 21

 The tears flowed down my face in two thick cascades and I could not stop them.
 I tried to control the sound of my breathing, which if heard, would give me away.

 I didn’t even know why I started crying.
 What he said wasn’t even that bad.
-I think it was the way he said them, the tone, that triggered the tears.

 “Darling?” he probed again softly.